Matching 6 3 Hemostatic Response And Action: Exact Answer & Steps

 Pitfall Why It Happens Corrective Action

 “Pressure fatigue” – loosening pressure after a few seconds because the responder feels it’s “good enough.”
 Misunderstanding that the clot is instant.
-Also, Set a mental timer for 30 seconds of uninterrupted pressure before any visual check.
+Set a mental timer for 30 seconds of uninterrupted pressure before any visual check.

 Applying a hemostatic agent to a dry wound (no active bleeding).
 Habitual “just in case” application.
 Only use hemostatics when active bleeding persists despite firm pressure.